 The Proposed Project, with adoption of the Partial Underground 230 kV ABDSP SR78 to S2 Alternative with All Underground Option, which continues from the Anza-Borrego Link, and the Santa Ysabel All Underground Alternative is the Environmentally Superior Central Link Alternative.
 However, the Santa Ysabel All Underground Alternative component of the superior alternative would pass through lands of the Santa Ysabel Indians who retain sovereign rights to determine whether they would negotiate easements to construct and operate transmission lines across their lands.
-In the absence of such easements, the Santa Ysabel All Underground Alternative would not be feasible.
+In the absence of such easements, the Santa Ysabel All Underground Alternative would not be feasible but it could be replaced with the Mesa Grande Alternative, the northern portion of SDG&E's Santa Ysabel All Underground Alternative Revision, and the southern portion of the Santa Ysabel Partial Underground Alternative.
 Although the environmental impacts of the Santa Ysabel All Underground Alternative would be less than those of the Santa Ysabel Partial Underground Alternative with the Mesa Grande Alternative, this alternative route is feasible.
 It also would be superior to the Proposed Project through the valley.